-The Company has now focused ongoing activities with respect to its Topical Interferon Alpha-2b program to sourcing and qualifying alternative interferon alpha-2b raw material samples, and finding suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs through to commercial launch.
+The Company has now focused ongoing activities with respect to its Topical Interferon Alpha-2b program to finding suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs through to commercial launch.
 The continuation of the Topical Interferon Alpha-2b program more generally is dependent on a strategic partner(s) providing additional funding.
-The Company has hired an outside consultant to assist it in finding a suitable strategic partner(s).
+The Company has hired a consultant to assist it in finding a suitable strategic partner(s).